 Baseball to Banking

 Apart from Johnson, pitching legend Nolan Ryan is another success story on and off the field.
-After retiring from the game, the 8-time All Star and Hall-of-Famer made some wise financial investments in starting a Texas cattle farm, and for a time, became part owner in a local bank.
-Two years ago, Ryan became the owner of his former team, the Texas Rangers.
+After retiring from the game, the eight-time All Star and Hall of Famer made some wise financial investments in starting a Texas cattle farm, and for a time, became part owner in a local bank.
+Four years ago, Ryan became the owner of his former team, the Texas Rangers.

 Why do athletes go broke, and how can they better manage their earnings?
 Writing for ESPN, basketball great Kareem Abdul-Jabbar stated that education, or lack of it, is partially responsible.

-Abdul-Jabbar hopes for today’s athletes to develop better financial literacy and mirror the success of the pennant winning teams they’ve been a part of.
-“I hope someday soon to see the individual stars of the sports world bond together like a bundle of unbreakable sticks and make a mark in the financial world that won’t soon be forgotten.”
+“I hope someday soon to see the individual stars of the sports world bond together like a bundle of unbreakable sticks and make a mark in the financial world that won’t soon be forgotten,” Abdul-Jabbar said.